rzzzwilson/teensy/bounce/README.rst

   | 5 changes going to state CLOSED
   | 1 change going to state OPEN

 This shows the need for switch de-bounce!
+Note that you must not manipluate the switch too quickly else you'll overrun the settling waiting time.

 **bounce_buffer_count_debounce.c** is derived from **bounce_buffer_count.c**
 but includes software debounce before the test code.